 A team member will be there to meet you when you arrive for your appointment at the centre.
 From your initial conversation with them, you will know how to get there and who you will meet.
 You are welcome to bring somebody with you to support you if that makes you feel more comfortable.
-If you have contacted the Police first and asked for them to be involved, they will usually bring you to the Topaz Centre.
+If you have contacted the Police first and asked for them to be involved, they will usually bring you to Millfield House.

 The team member will talk through the process and the options available, and will ask you a few questions.
 They will always make sure that you understand and are comfortable with everything that is happening.
-All of the staff at the Topaz Centre are female.
-If you would prefer to speak to a male team member, please just let the Topaz Centre know at the earliest opportunity.
+All of the staff at Millfield House are female.
+If you would prefer to speak to a male team member, please just let Millfield House know at the earliest opportunity and they will do all that they can to facilitate this.
 You can choose to use as much or as little of the service as you want to.
 It's fine if you change your mind at any point - the staff are there to support your choices.